 Mineral Nutrition - Notes | Class 11 | Part 2: Mechanism of Absorption of Elements

-The inward movement of ions into the cells is called influx and the outward movement is efflux.
+The inward movement of ions into cells is called influx, and the outward movement is called efflux.

-The process of absorption includes 2 main phases:
+The process of absorption includes two main phases:

-• First phase: Initial rapid and passive uptake of ions into the apoplast (free space or outer space) of cells.
-It usually occurs through ion-channels (trans-membrane proteins that function as selective pores).
+• First phase: Initial rapid and passive uptake of ions into the apoplast (free space or outer space) of cells, usually through ion channels (trans-membrane proteins that function as selective pores).

-• Second phase: The ions are taken in slowly into the symplast (inner space or cytoplasm) of the cells.
-It is an active process (requires energy).
+• Second phase: Slow uptake of ions into the symplast (inner space or cytoplasm) of cells, which is an active process requiring energy.

-Mineral salts are translocated through xylem along with the ascending stream of water.
+Mineral salts are translocated through the xylem along with the ascending stream of water.

-Analysis of xylem sap shows the presence of mineral salts in it.
-Use of radioisotopes of mineral elements also proved that they are transported through the xylem.
+Analysis of xylem sap shows the presence of mineral salts, and the use of radioisotopes of mineral elements confirms their transport through the xylem.

 Soil as Reservoir of Essential Elements